 Editor’s note: Since September 2015, Worcester Sun has chronicled the trials and triumphs of Sun contributor Giselle Rivera-Flores as she explores ways to help her daughter and other Worcester families find affordable educational support and assistance.
 We used to describe her as an aspiring business owner; now, she’s an inspiring one.
 During her journey to establish and grow her nonprofit tutoring collaborative she has, you could say, stepped beyond the walls of her dream.

-Read Giselle’s previous chapter, The stress test, or scroll down to explore more of her story
+Read Giselle’s previous chapter, The new home frame of mind, or scroll down to explore more of her story.